About The Festival

 The French Film Arts Trust (FFAT) is a non-profit entity dedicated to the promotion of French cinema in New Zealand and the organiser of New Zealand’s prestigious Alliance Française French Film Festival.

-Screening in twelve cities nationwide from February to April each year, the festival is one of the largest and fastest growing French film festivals outside France.
+Screening across New Zealand in March and April each year, the Festival is one of the largest and fastest growing French film festivals outside France.

 The Trust comprises a mix of experienced business people and advocates for French culture in New Zealand.
 The Trustees are nominated by the Alliances Francaises of New Zealand and are proud to bring a selection of the best French films to New Zealand screens every year